- 1 Cooking pitted prunes at home

 The result is delicious, and cannot be compared with what we bought in the store until recently.
 But, even though I can eat such a delicacy just like that.
 I decided to make it even tastier and dipped it in chocolate melted in a water bath.
 Dropped with culinary tweezers and gently transferred to a prepared sheet of edible parchment.

 The sweets took just half an hour in the refrigerator.
-Then I effortlessly removed them from the parchment and wrapped them in pieces of food foil.
-Nobody believed that they did it at home with their own hands.
+Then I effortlessly removed them from the parchment and wrapped them broken of food foil.
+Nobody believed that they did it at home with their hands.

 Pitted prunes at home